hawkjo/freebarcodes/README.md

 #### Pre-generated barcode lists

 Most users will be able to use one of the pre-generated lists of barcodes included in  `freebarcodes/barcodes/` for their experiments.
 Barcodes are stored in lists according to barcode length and number of errors corrected.
 For example, barcodes of length 15 which correct up to 2 errors are stored in the file `barcodes15-2.txt`.
 Each line of the file contains a unique barcode.
+The `freebarcodes/barcodes/alt_lists` folder contains alternate, non-intersecting lists of barcodes for some of those in `freebarcodes/barcodes/`.

 #### Decode